QUALIFICATIONS FOR OFFICE

 Voter eligibility is governed by the Local Government Act.

 There are two types of voters.
-To vote for Mayor and Councillor you must either be a Resident Elector or a Non-Resident Property Elector.
+To vote you must either be a Resident Elector or a Non-Resident Property Elector.

 Resident Electors are: